 As consumers demand more insight into their food sources and government regulations and programs are enacted, producers need to more accurately maintain records and provide reports.
 Technology can streamline recordkeeping, populate reports, and maintain data more accurately and easily than a human and paper system.
 This saves time, produces useful information, and helps farmers provide accurate information when needed.

 Many companies have begun developing software, apps, and devices that are designed to streamline the day-to-day management decisions and duties of a farmer.
 Some track livestock health, weather, balance sheets, field maps, or any combination of these and other data.
 These companies’ goals are to help farmers make the best use of their time and resources through data-driven decision making.
 Some of today’s heavy hitters in farm tech are:

-- Vital Fields (Tallinn, Estonia)
+- Climate Fieldview (formerly Vital Fields) (Tallinn, Estonia)